By Last Updated: June 11th, 2026

 Inland Waters (Lakes, Rivers, and Piers)

 Ashes may not be scattered in California lakes, rivers, or reservoirs without express permission from the agency that manages the body of water.
 These sites are typically regulated by cities, counties, or water districts, and most do not allow scattering due to public health perception, recreational use, or water supply protection.
+Here are some other regulations to consider:

 • Scattering from public bridges, piers, or docks is explicitly prohibited under California law.